Artist: Copyright © Rasmus Holbroe (Jan. 2016).

 The king may take part in the capture, either as part of the shieldwall or as a bracketing piece.
 If the king plus one or more defenders are attacked with a shieldwall, the attack will capture the defenders but not the king.

-6a.
-The objective for the king's side is to move the king to any of the four corner squares.
-In that case, the king has escaped and his side wins.
+If the king reaches any corner square, the king has escaped and his side wins.

 The king's side wins.

 The defenders also win if the king has contact with the board edge, is able to move, and it is impossible for the attackers to break the fort.

 7a.
 Attackers win

 The attackers win if they can capture the king.